Chart Color Schemes

 Educational achievement in Fulham places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-In Fulham, 29.7% of residents aged 15 and above hold university degrees, compared to the SA3 area's 35.4%.
-This indicates a gap in educational qualifications.
+Educational qualifications in Fulham trail regional benchmarks.
+As of 2021, 29.7% of residents aged 15+ hold university degrees, compared to the SA3 area's 35.4%.
+This gap highlights potential for educational development and skills enhancement.
 Bachelor degrees are most common at 22.0%, followed by postgraduate qualifications (4.6%) and graduate diplomas (3.1%).
-Vocational credentials are also prevalent, with 32.0% of residents aged 15 and above holding such qualifications.

-Advanced diplomas account for 11.7% and certificates for 20.3%.
-Educational participation is high, with 29.2% of residents currently enrolled in formal education.
+Trade and technical skills feature prominently with 32.0% of residents aged 15+ holding vocational credentials – advanced diplomas (11.7%) and certificates (20.3%).
+Educational participation is high, with 29.2% of residents currently enrolled in formal education as of the 2020 census.
 This includes 10.5% in primary education, 8.6% in secondary education, and 5.8% pursuing tertiary education.

 Frequently Asked Questions - Education